 Starting in 2020, the potential economic impact of the COVID-19 pandemic was also considered in forward-looking projections related to write-off and recovery rates and resulted in increases to the allowance for uncollectible accounts.
 The increases to the allowance for customer uncollectible accounts for Con Edison and CECONY were \$19 million and \$20 million, respectively from December 31, 2021 to March 31, 2022.
-The increases to the allowance for Con Edison were \$33 million, substantially all of which related to CECONY from December 31, 2021.
+The increases to the allowance for uncollectible accounts for Con Edison were \$33 million, substantially all of which related to CECONY from December 31, 2020 to March 31, 2021.